chitasan/book_club/README.md

 # Book Club

-This was created while students at Turing School of Software and Design as a Final Individual Project.
+This was created by two students at Turing School of Software and Design.

 ## Objective
 The project requires a creating a basic Rails web app that